KDE/digikam-doc/color_management/camera_profiles.rst

 Analog to Digital Conversion
 ----------------------------

-"Analog" means continuously varying, like how much water you can put in a glass.
+*Analog* means continuously varying, like how much water you can put in a glass.
 "Digitizing" an analog signal means that the continuously changing levels from the analog signal source are "rounded" to discrete quantities convenient to the binary numbers used by computers.
 The analog-to-digital conversion that takes place inside the camera is necessary because the light-sensing pixels are analog in nature - they collect a charge proportionate to the amount of light that reaches them.
 The accumulated charge on each pixel is then turned into a discrete, digital quantity by the camera's analog-to-digital converter.
 Which by the way explains why a 14-bit converter is better than a 12-bit converter - more precision in the conversion output means less information is thrown away in the conversion process.

 Camera Profile and RAW Treatment
 --------------------------------